 Peach loves the natural beauty of the four county region the commission serves.
 She and her husband, Mike, live in Beaufort and love to fish, boat and play golf.

-Visitors' Center Manager: Lynn Bristow
+Director of Visitors' Center Operations: Lynn Bristow

 Lynn settled in the Lowcountry thirteen years ago when she moved from England.
 After spending ten years running her own business in the hospitality industry, she joined the Lowcountry Tourism staff in 2007.